Pneumomediastinum refers to the presence of trapped air in the center of your chest. The area between the lungs is called the mediastinum.

 - breathe in their first bowel movement (meconium aspiration)

 - have pneumonia or another lung infection

 Others have symptoms of breathing distress, including:

 - flaring of the nostrils

-Babies who have symptoms will get oxygen to help them breathe.
-If an infection caused the condition, it will be treated with antibiotics.
-Babies are carefully monitored afterward to make sure the air dissipates.
+Babies with symptoms will receive oxygen to help them breathe.
+If an infection is identified as the cause of pneumomediastinum, doctors will treat it with antibiotics.
+Babies are carefully monitored afterward to make sure all the air dissipates.

 Pneumomediastinum refers to trapped air in your chest and can happen due to an accident, medical procedure, or unknown cause.
 It affects people of all ages, but males are more likely to experience it.